Let us introduce ourselves…

-We have a full calendar of events through betternotstop planned for 2019.
-These include a UK film + book tour, two large-scale events in Manchester, several overseas trips as well as monthly networking meetings, supper clubs, workshops, and talks.
+I have a full calendar of events through betternotstop planned for 2019.
+A 500 capacity business conference in Manchester, several overseas trips and a new travel arm to the business.
 Check out the events section of the website for the latest betternotstop event information

 Frances’s background in e-commerce, SEO support, and market research builds the foundation for all our planning and business ideas.